-The Pacific white-sided dolphin has three colors on its body which consists of black, gray, and white, including a black ring around its eye.
-They also have a short beak, and a large hooked dorsal fin (bi-colored black and white).
+The Pacific white-sided dolphin has three colors on its body: black, gray, and white, including a black ring around its eye.
+They also have a short break and a large hooked dorsal fin (bi-colored black and white).

-The Pacific white-sided dolphin form groups of 10 to a few hundred and on rare occasions, herds of thousands!
-Moreover, you may see them bow riding, leaping and doing acrobats, as well as forming groups with other groups of dolphins, along with baleen whales and California sea lions.
+The Pacific white-sided dolphin forms groups of 10 to a few hundred and, on rare occasions, herds of thousands!
+Moreover, you may see them bow riding, leaping, and doing acrobats, as well as forming groups with other groups of dolphins, along with baleen whales and California sea lions.

-The Risso’s dolphin is a gray, larger dolphin with white anchor-like marking on its side and stomach.
+Risso’s dolphin is a gray and larger dolphin with white anchor-like marking on its side and stomach.
 They are between 10-12 feet (3-3.8 meters) and weigh between 650-1100 pounds (300-500 kilograms).
 The Risso’s dolphin has a round melon (forehead) with no beak.

 Why Risso’s Dolphins Look White

 There is noticeable scarring all over the body due not only to other Risso’s dolphins scratching their teeth on each other (raking) but also scars from their squid prey’s tentacles and beaks.

 As a result, it is prevalent for older adults to be completely white because of this scaring.

 These dolphins live in deeper, colder offshore water in groups of 3 to 30, yet sometimes rarely, they will form temporary crowds of several thousand.